-If you are looking for a visual guide, please watch the following video.
+If you are looking for a visual guide, you can search for a video from the internet.

 What if there is no recovery partition on your computer?
 In Windows 10/8, Microsoft has offered a feature that allows you to reset your PC so that Windows issues can be solved.
 How to reimage computer in this way?
 Take Windows 10 as an example and the guide is here.

-3. Then, go to Recovery interface where you can see the feature Reset this PC which lets you choose to keep your files or remove them, and then reinstalls Windows.
+Step 3: Go to the Recovery interface where you can see the feature Reset this PC which lets you choose to keep your files or remove them, and then reinstalls Windows.
 Just click Get Started to begin to reimage Windows 10 computer.

 If you don’t have a recovery partition, how to reimage your computer in Windows 7?
 Some of you choose to reimage a computer from the network.

-1. In Windows 7, press F8 key during the startup.
+1. In Windows 7, press the F8 key during the startup.

 2. Click Repair Your Computer.

-3. In System Recovery Options window, choose System Image Recovery.
+3. In the System Recovery Options window, choose System Image Recovery.